“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “It’s okay, Trevor.
 I know you only knew him last weekend, but I know it was special.”

 “Yeah.
-You saw the room they gave us at the Rodeway,” I laughed.
+You saw the room they gave us at the Rodeway,” I laugh.
 “The honeymoon suite.”

 “We need to talk.”